-The competitor is also required to keep the aircraft within the Aerobatic Box.
-This becomes more of a problem when a wind is blowing at an angle to the X axis (Fig 8.3.1).
+Keeping the aircraft within the Aerobatic Box has its biggest challenge when a wind is blowing at an angle to the X axis (Fig 8.3.1).
 The primary method of dealing with cross-box drift is to include a "wind corrector" figure in the sequence.
 A wind corrector is a figure which places the aircraft onto the Y axis.
 Because the Y axis is non-directional, the competitor can turn onto the Y axis in the direction which will allow an upwind position change before flying a subsequent figure which returns the aircraft to the X axis.